-Call the Main Federal IRS Number
+Call the Main Federal IRS Phone Number

-Your first option is to call the main federal IRS phone number.
+Your first option is to call the main IRS phone number.
 That number is 1-800-829-1040.

 - You’ll get a prompt to choose your language.

-- Press “1” for “form, tax history, or payment”
+- Press “1” for “form, tax history, or payment.”

-- Press “3” for all other questions
+- Press “3” for all other questions.

-- Press “2” for all other questions
+- Press “2” for all other questions.

 - You’ll be asked to enter your Social Security or Tax ID number.
 Don’t enter anything.

-- After it asks two times, you’ll get another menu
+- After it asks two times, you’ll get another menu.

-- Press “2” for individual tax questions
+- Press “2” for individual tax questions.

-Call Your Local IRS Phone Number
+Call Your Local IRS Taxpayer Assistance Center

-When is the Best Time to Call?
+When Is the Best Time to Call the IRS?

-What Information Should I Have Ready before I Call?
+What Information Should I Have Ready Before I Call?

 Once you have an IRS representative on the line, you won’t want to waste your time or theirs.
 For that reason, be certain you have all the necessary information available, such as:

-- Birth dates
+- Birth date

-- The tax return you’re calling about
+- The tax returns you’re calling about

 - Any letters or other documentation from the IRS